johnWilshire/contest/readme.md

 Alternative reproductive strategies (ART's) can develop as a way to minimise these costs.
-This package implements an individual based model (sometimes called an agent based model), that explores how and why these ART's emerge in a species x, which has non overlapping generations.
+This package implements an individual based model (sometimes called an agent based model), that explores how and why these ART's emerge in a theoretical species, which has non overlapping generations.

 # Model